Title

 Republic Act No. 11311 mandates the provision of free internet services, clean sanitary facilities, and lactation stations in land transportation terminals and roll-on/roll-off terminals in the Philippines, with violators facing fines and the necessary implementing rules and regulations to be jointly promulgated by multiple government agencies.

-A lactation station is a private, clean, sanitary, and well-ventilated room or area where nursing mothers can wash up, breastfeed or express their milk comfortably, and store this afterward.
+A lactation station is a private, clean, sanitary, and well-ventilated room or area where nursing mothers can wash up, breastfeed or express milk comfortably, and store the milk afterward.

-No, it is unlawful to collect fees from passengers for the use of regular sanitary facilities.
-However, fees may be charged for separate, deluxe facilities operated solely for commercial purposes.
+It is unlawful to collect fees from passengers for the use of regular sanitary facilities.
+To avail, the passenger must show the paid bus ticket for the day.

 Analyze Cases Smarter, Faster